-- PCB 2.0 have improved ESD protection on the keypad connectors with incorporated resistors. - 2) Both PCB revisions offer 6 general purpose outputs.
-The differences between the revisions are - PCB 1.23 has active low GPOs, and PCB 2.0 has active high GPOs.
+- PCB 2.0 have improved ESD protection on the keypad connectors with incorporated resistors.

+2) The old PCB 1.3 only had 1 general purpose output.
+The new PCB offers 6 GPOs.
+The differences between the revisions are PCB 1.3 had active low GPO, and PCB 2.0 has active high GPOs.

 Active low GPOs mean that turning the GPO on will make the GPO pin go low (0V).
-Active high GPOs mean that turning the GPO on will make the GPO pin go high (5V) - PCB 2.0 GPO connectors have 2 additional pins for ground and 5V. - 3) RS232 speeds and I2C slave addresses are now changed via software.
-As such, RS232 speed and I2C setting jumpers are not present in PCB 2.0. - 4) Physical placement of the DB9 connector is different in PCB 2.0 to conform with our other products. - 5) PCB 2.0 offer a serial communication selection jumper.
+Active high GPOs mean that turning the GPO on will make the GPO pin go high (5V)

+- PCB 2.0 GPO connectors have 2 additional pins for ground and 5V.

+- 3) Physical placement of the DB9 connector is different in PCB 2.0 to conform with our other products. - 4) PCB 2.0 offer a serial communication selection jumper.
 The old PCB revision was not capable of running at TTL levels.
-Now, PCB 2.0 offer full RS232, TTL and I2C serial communications. - 6) The Power / I2C connector on PCB 1.23 is now changed to Power / Data connector which mean that the two middle pins are now capable of either SCL/SDA for I2C or TX/RX for RS232 and TTL.

-- 7) PCB 2.0 now incorporates one Dallas 1-Wire connection for control of Dallas 1-Wire slave devices.
+Now, PCB 2.0 offer full RS232, TTL and I2C serial communications. - 5) The Power / I2C connector on PCB 1.23 is now changed to Power / Data connector which mean that the two middle pins are now capable of either SCL/SDA for I2C or TX/RX for RS232 and TTL. - 6) PCB 2.0 now incorporates one Dallas 1-Wire connection for control of Dallas 1-Wire slave devices.
 The connector for the Dallas 1-Wire does not come readily when ordering modules, it must be specified.
-Please contact a sales representative for details. - 8) To provide more multilingual (European) support to our modules, we have started using European font displays with the LK204-25's.
+Please contact a sales representative for details. - 7) To provide more multilingual (European) support to our modules, we have started using European font displays with the LK404-25's.
 Please see the following character set for the European font display and the (old) Japanese font display for comparison.